scipy/scipy/doc/source/tutorial/stats/quasi_monte_carlo.rst

 Let's consider two sets of points.
 From the figure below, it is clear that the design on the left covers more of the space than the design on the right.
-This can be quantified using a :func:`~stats.qmc.discrepancy` measure.
+This can be quantified using a :func:`scipy.stats.qmc.discrepancy` measure.
 The lower the discrepancy, the more uniform a sample is.

     >>> import numpy as np